hms-dbmi-cellenics/iac/README.md

 and add a new one with a different name. eksctl will then appropriately drain and set up node groups.

 The name of the EKS cluster is always `biomage-$ENVIRONMENT`, where `$ENVIRONMENT` is the cluster environment (`staging` or `production`).
-Currently, we only have `production` environment set up.
+You must add `$ENVIRONMENT` as an environment variable or substitute it accordingly when you run these commands.

 ### Accessing the cluster
-FYI: By default, eksctl only grants cluster admin rights to the user that created the cluster, i.e. the CI user for the GitHub repo.
+By default, eksctl only grants cluster admin rights to the user that created the cluster, i.e. the CI user for the GitHub repo.
 The file `infra/cluster_admins` contains a list of IAM users for whom admin rights will be granted.
 The file `infra/cluster_users` contains a list of IAM users that have only user rights granted.